CSCI-442-Mines/f20-project-5-starter/README.rst

 Please make sure that you have done all of the following prior to submission via the ``submit-my-work`` program:

 #.
-Your code compiles on the Alamode machines.
+Your code compiles on Isengard.

    -  Run ``make clean && make``.
 Your program should compile and "Successfully Compiled!" should print to the screen.